-Aliskiren (Tekturna) is metabolized by CYP3A4.
-Drug interactions have occurred with irbesartan (Avapro®) (50 percent reduction in aliskiren concentrations), atorvastatin (Lipitor®) (50 percent increase in aliskiren's maximum concentration and area under the curve), ketoconazole (80 percent increase in aliskiren levels when administered with ketoconazole 200 mg twice daily), and furosemide (reduced furosemide's maximum concentration and area under the curve by 50 percent and 30 percent, respectively).
-Concomitant use of aliskiren with cyclosporine is not recommended.
+Drug interactions with aliskiren have occurred with irbesartan (Avapro®) (50 percent reduction in aliskiren concentrations), atorvastatin (Lipitor®) (50 percent increase in aliskiren's maximum concentration and area under the curve), ketoconazole (80 percent increase in aliskiren levels when administered with ketoconazole 200 mg twice daily), and furosemide (reduced furosemide's maximum concentration and area under the curve by 50 percent and 30 percent, respectively).
+Concomitant use of aliskiren with cyclosporine is not recommended; co-administration of cyclosporine 200 mg and 600 mg, with aliskiren 75 mg has shown an approximate 2.5-fold increase in maximum concentration and five-fold increase in area under the curve of aliskiren.
+Coadministration of 240 mg of verapamil with 300 mg aliskiren resulted in an approximately 2-fold increase in aliskiren exposure.
+However, no dosage adjustment is necessary.

 The effects of aliskiren on warfarin pharmacokinetics have not been evaluated in a well controlled clinical trial.
-No significant interactions have been reported with lovastatin, atenolol, warfarin, digoxin, celecoxib (Celebrex®), hydrochlorothiazide, ramipril, valsartan, metformin, and amlodipine.
+No significant interactions have been reported with lovastatin, atenolol, warfarin, digoxin, celecoxib (Celebrex®), hydrochlorothiazide, ramipril, valsartan, metformin, or amlodipine.